-In addition to drinks, the bar offers some finger food (“anjou” I believe the Koreans call it) to consume while enjoying a beverage.
+In addition to drinks, the bar offers some finger food (“anjou” I believe Koreans call it) to consume while enjoying a beverage.

 There is a lavatory and galley in front of the bulkhead at seat 11H.
-A curtain separates the lavatory and galley from the passenger cabin and there is a curtain at the entrance to the galley.
+A curtain separates the lavatory and galley from the passenger cabin.
+Another curtain at the entrance to the galley.
 On a night flight with a darkened cabin, light from the galley was annoying when both curtains were not closed.

-We started the descent over the Fingerlakes region of New York and touched down on runway 31 left at 10:52am.
+We started the descent over the Finger Lakes region of New York and touched down on Runway 31L (Three One Left) at 10:52.

-We reached the gate at Terminal 1 at 11:06am ahead of the scheduled arrival time of 11:20am.
+We reached the gate at Terminal 1 at 11:06 ahead of the scheduled arrival time of 11:20.